 ASU Directory Profile

-Power electronics, high-voltage engineering and power systems
+Power electronics, high-voltage engineering, power systems

 Ph.D., electrical engineering, Technical University of Budapest